tayyabaf/Oct25Hw/README.md

 >A programming language used by most relation databases to query, manipulate, define data, and provide access control

 What’s the difference between a database and a spreadsheet?
+>Spreadsheets are designed for one to few users
+>>Good for when you don't require alot of data manipulation
+>
+>Databases are meant for *larger*, *massive* amounts of information.
+>>Multiple users can securely and quikcly access and query the data at the same time using highly complex logic and language

 Types of databases